ncoghlan/curiousefficiency/site/pages/about.rst

 projects spanning a variety of programming languages, including Python, Perl, Ruby, Node.js, PHP and Java.

-In addition to CPython, the PSF, and the Atomic Developer Bundle, other projects & programs of particular current interest include:
+In addition to CPython, the PSF, the Python Packaging Authority, and the Atomic Developer Bundle, other projects & programs of particular current interest include:

 * `Kallithea <https://kallithea-scm.org/>`__: the Python-based fully open source repository management service for git and Mercurial that Nick is